niklas-mardby/pink-circle/README.md

 # pink-circle
-A demo of Parcel with Sass och Typescript
+A demo of Parcel with Sass och Typescript.
+Made for students at vocational university studying front-end on their second semester of four.

 ## How to clone, install and run
 1) First clone repo to local machine